Estes Park & Big Thompson River Fishing Report

 Big Thompson below Drake:

-Below Drake has higher flows as well.
-The current flow is in the low 400's.
-Fishing is starting to pickup especially along the edges.
-Streamers and Sow bugs are doing well.
+Below Drake has been off color some.
+The current flow is around 130 cfs.
+Fishing is starting to pickup dry fly action is getting more consistent.
+Streamers and Sow bugs are doing well too.

-Hot Flies: Sow bugs, small Parachute Adams, BWO, Mole Fly, Bling Midge, Blue LED Midge, Copper Ribbed Rs2 and Hares Ears all being good choices.
+Hot Flies: Sow bugs, small Parachute Adams, BWO, Mole Fly, Bling Midge, Blue LED Midge, Thin mints, Copper Ribbed Rs2 and Hares Ears all being good choices.

 Check Flow